Harvey Perlman, Chair

 Dear Chairman Perlman and Reporter Bambauer:

-The U.S. Chamber of Commerce and the U.S. Chamber Institute for Legal Reform (collectively, the “Chamber) thank you for the opportunity to provide comments to the Uniform Law Commission (“ULC” or “Commission”) on the March 2021 meeting draft on the Collection and Use of Personally Identifiable Data Act.
-Although the Chamber believes that Congress should pass national privacy legislation that protects all Americans equally, the business community offers several suggestions to maintain state uniformity.
+The U.S. Chamber of Commerce and the U.S. Chamber Institute for Legal Reform (collectively, “the Chamber”) thank you for the opportunity to provide comments to the Uniform Law Commission (“ULC” or “Commission”) on the April 2021 meeting draft on the Uniform Personal Data Act (“UDPA”).
+Although the Chamber believes that it is Congress that should pass national privacy legislation that establishes one national standard and protects all Americans equally, it is crucial that any uniform state privacy bill promotes real harmonization.
+Unfortunately, despite many laudable improvements to the substance of the proposed legislation, the UDPA discourages uniformity through its enforcement provisions.

 We thank you for this opportunity to comment and look forward to working with you on ways that privacy laws can become more uniform.